theochem/cardboardlint/README.rst

   dependencies are not installed automatically because you may not want to use all of them.

-  Conda packages for all linters supported linters can be found in the conda-forge channel on Anaconda: https://anaconda.org/conda-forge.
-For now, we have only added a package for ``cppcheck`` and ``cpplint``.
+  Conda packages for all supported linters can be found in the conda-forge channel on Anaconda: https://anaconda.org/conda-forge.
+(We have added packages to conda-forge for ``cppcheck`` and ``cpplint``.)
 All other linters were already available on conda-forge.

-- Run the cardboardlinter.
+- Run the cardboardlinter, which can be done in several ways:

   .. code:: bash